 Power Supply: TrueTone 1Spot CS12.

-Right now I mostly play to record demos, so my pedalboard is mostly interface, re-amp box, DI, Iridium, tuner, the obligatory altoids tin for picks and whatever pedals I'm currently recording with.
+Right now I play guitar to record demos, so my pedalboard is mostly audio interface, re-amp box, DI, Iridium, tuner, the obligatory altoids tin for picks and whatever pedals I'm currently recording with.

 I have the board mainly for easy relocation purposes.
 I will often go downstairs to the living room to record so I don't wake up the rest of the family (even an unplugged electric can be pretty loud).